kngwyu/rlpy3/doc/make_rep.rst

 ..
 Below taken directly from Representation.py

-The Representation is the approximation of the value function associated with a :py:class:`~rlpy.Domains.Domain.Domain`, usually in some lower-dimensional feature space.
+The Representation is the approximation of the value function associated with a :py:class:`~rlpy.domains.Domain.Domain`, usually in some lower-dimensional feature space.

 The Agent receives observations from the Domain on each step and calls